 In The End

-By taking the P90X Fit Test, you will know whether or not you are able to use the P90x workout program.
+By taking the P90X Fit Test, you will know whether or not you are able to use any of the Beach Body workout programs.
 If you cannot complete the exercises, P90X may not work for you.
 Like any endeavor, starting P90X is the hardest part.
 As you go, you will become stronger, and be able to do what you could not before.

 Try P90X today and you will see how great a workout you can get from a little DVD.